varunsingh87/php-sleep/README.md

 2. Open an issue or pull request preferably using an existing template

 ## License

+PHP Sleep is 100% free and open-source, under the MIT license.
+You may use it however you please.

 This package is [Treeware](https://treeware.earth).
 If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/varunsingh87/php-sleep) to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.